Application of one-step method to parameter estimation in ODE models: Simulation study

-where $z_{1-\alpha}$ is the $1-\alpha$ quantile of the standard normal distribution.
-In Table~\ref{tab:simple} we present the coverage of this confidence interval based on a Monte Carlo study with $500$ simulations for different experimental setups.
+In Table~\ref{tab:simple} we present the empirical coverage of various confidence intervals based on a Monte Carlo study with $500$ simulations for different experimental setups.
 The results should be compared to the nominal coverage of $95$\%.
-We consider 4 setups denoted by $A,B,C,D$ according to $(\xi_0=1/2,\theta_0=-1), (\xi_0=1/2,\theta_0=1),(\xi_0=1,\theta_0=-1),(\xi_0=1,\theta_0=-1)$, respectively.
+We consider 4 setups denoted by $A,B,C,D$ according to $(\xi_0=1/2,\theta_0=-1), (\xi_0=1/2,\theta_0=1),(\xi_0=1,\theta_0=-1),(\xi_0=1,\theta_0=1)$, respectively.
 Each scenario is tested for $n=21$, and $n=51$.
 Table~\ref{tab:simple} presents the point and interval estimates for the parameters of each scenario.
-We see that the coverage of the data driven confidence intervals is satisfying across the different experimental scenarios.
+We see that the coverage of the confidence intervals is satisfying across the different experimental scenarios.

-We close this example by the following illustration.
-In Table~\ref{tab:simple_var} we present for both ACCEL and NLS methods, the square root of the average of the estimates of the asymptotic variance, over the $500$ simulations (denoted by 'ASYM').
-Next to that we present standard errors of the point estimates as calculated based on the $500$ simulations (denoted by 'STE').
-The results agree with each other.